pauladam94/curryst/curryst.typ

   label: none,
   /// The name of the rule, displayed on the right of the horizontal bar.
   name: none,
-  /// The conclusion of the rule. conclusion,
-  /// The premises of the rule.
-Might be other rules constructed with this
+  /// - Elements except the last : premises of the rule.
+Might be other
-  /// function, or some content.
+  ///   rules constructed with this function, or some content.
-  ..premises
+  /// - Last element : the conclusion of the rule ..elems,
 ) = {
+  let args = elems.pos()
+  let conclusion = args.at(args.len() - 1)
+  let premises = args.slice(0, args.len() - 1)
   assert.ne(
     type(conclusion),
     dictionary,
     message: "the conclusion of a rule must be some content (it cannot be another rule)", ) assert.eq(
-    premises.named().len(),
+    elems.named().len(),
     0,
     message: "unexpected named arguments to `rule`",
   )